openhab-scripters/openhab-helper-libraries/Documentation/Getting-Started.md

     ```
 - Download the [standalone Jython 2.7.0 jar](http://www.jython.org/downloads.html) and copy it to the path specified above.
 A full install of Jython can also be used, but the paths above will need to be modified.
-- Copy the [`hello_world.py`](/Script%20Examples/hello_world.py) example script to `/automation/jsr223/` to test if everything is working.
+- Copy the [`hello_world.py`](/Script%20Examples/hello_world.py) example script to `/automation/jsr223/personal/` to test if everything is working.
 This script will make a log entry every 10s, and should be deleted after installation has been verified.
-- Start openHAB and watch the logs for errors and the entries from the `hello_world` script.
+- Start openHAB and watch the logs for errors and the entries from the `hello_world.py` script.
 - Review the general [openHAB JSR223 scripting documentation](https://www.openhab.org/docs/configuration/jsr223.html).
 - Review the rest of this documentation.
 - Create rules using [rule and trigger decorators](#rule-and-trigger-decorators).
 - Ask questions on the [openHAB forum](https://community.openhab.org/tags/jsr223) and tag posts with `jsr223`.
-Report issues [here](https://github.com/OH-Jython-Scripters/openhab2-jython/issues).
+Report issues [here](https://github.com/OH-Jython-Scripters/openhab2-jython/issues), but please don't hesitate to update the documentation and code.
+Just like OH, this repository is community driven!

 ### Applications
 <ul>